-A persistent auto insurance myth is that a red car costs more to insure than a vehicle of another color.
+There’s auto insurance myth that says red cars costs more to insure than a vehicle of another color.
 This has been debunked, but like most myths, it is grounded in truth.
-Your choice of car can affect your premium, and opting for certain cars certainly can lead to an affordable auto insurance rate.
-From safety features to vintage status, there are a number of characteristics that lead to savings.
+Your choice of car can affect your premium, and opting for certain types of cars (i.e. safer) certainly can lead to a more affordable auto insurance premium.

 If you have cheap car insurance in mind, look for a model that has the latest safety features.
 Fortunately, many of these features are standard in cars at various price points, so you don’t need to limit your search to the most expensive cars.
 More safety features generally equal more savings.